How to grow employee resilience at work

 Sometimes, the stress just piles up.
 Even if you're doing everything you can to look after your staff's wellbeing while keeping them engaged.
 Sometimes, things just go unexpectedly wrong, like 2020 as a whole.
 Two years on, it's more important than ever for managers to know how to grow employee resilience in the workplace.

-What is resilience, and why does it matter?
+What is resilience, and why does it matter at work?

 Resilience is basically the ability to tolerate stressful situations or challenges, and to function effectively while doing so.
 Managers have a duty of care to protect their staff from undue stress or personal risk.
 But you're by no means a perfect shield, and you simply can't be everywhere at once.
 So you'll need to build employee resilience to new challenges to ensure they can cope with the demands of the workplace.